brnrd/vegetalope/src/content/write/en/why-i-keep-work-on-a-separate-phone.md

 ---
-title: 'Why I keep work on a separatephone'
+title: 'Why I keep work on a separate phone'
 description: 'Keeping work available when needed, but out of my pocket otherwise.'
 pubDate: '2026-08-02'
 ---